 Life’s is a literal picnic when you drive through the wilderness with a full kitchen.
 We always try to find a campsite with incredible views for dinner and breakfast, but either way, we know we’ll find them by lunchtime.
 When we see a gorgeous place between 11am-2pm, we’ll pull over and cook something to savor it all.

-Over the past eight years, we’ve been guests in over a hundred homes around the world—from Norway to Japan to Tanzania to Nicaragua–and experienced a humbling hospitality.
+Over the past nine years, we’ve been guests in over a hundred homes around the world—from Norway to Japan to Tanzania to Nicaragua–and experienced a humbling hospitality.
 We may not have much to offer with our 104-square-foot camper, but we are so excited to finally host!
 We love having friends over to gather around our little table, listen to music, and serve them a happy hour!
 Buddy Bar can open on any given street, so keep an eye out for a party…we just might invite you in!
 Case in point: we had some friends over for drinks while parked in downtown Toronto and we got a knock on the door.
 It was this Bahamian couple decked out for the club, “Is there a party in here?”
 Not knowing them from Adam, we said, “Heck yea.
 Come on in!”
 They were both so tall they had to hunch to fit inside, but there’s always room when you’re having fun.
 Of course, the pandemic has temporarily closed Buddy bar to the public but it’s grand re-opening is hopefully happening soon.